 Required minimum distributions (RMDs).
-Individuals who reach age 72 after December 31, 2023, may delay receiving their required minimum distribution until April 1 of the year following the year in which they turn age 73.
-This change in the age for making these beginning required minimum distributions applies to both IRA owners and participants in a qualified retirement plan.
+Individuals who reach age 72 after December 31, 2022, may delay receiving their RMDs until April 1 of the year following the year in which they turn age 73.
+This change in the age for making these beginning RMDs applies to both IRA owners and participants in a qualified retirement plan.